marko-js/marko/docs/class-components.md

 ## Split components

-Split components allow you to optimize for the case where a component is rendered on the server, but doesn't need to be re-rendered in the browser.
-Because the component doesn't need to be rendered in the browser, the template does not need to be sent to the browser.
-This can reduce your page weight by a few hundred bytes in some cases.
+Split components optimize for when a component renders on the server, and doesn’t need to dynamically rerender in the browser.
+As a result, its template and logic aren’t sent to the browser, reducing load time and download size.

-> **Note:** If a split component is the child of a stateful component, the full rendering logic will still be sent down because the parent component may pass new input to the split component, requiring it to re-render.
+> **Note:** If a split component is the child of a stateful component, its full rendering logic will still be sent because the parent may pass new input to the split component and rerender it.

-Additionally if _all_ components rendered on a page are split components, Marko's VDOM and rendering runtime is not necessary and therefore not sent to the browser, which can further reduce page weight by a few kilobytes.
+Additionally, if _all_ components rendered on a page are split components, Marko’s VDOM and rendering runtime is unnecessary, and therefore not sent to the browser.

-> **ProTip:** Don't over-optimize.
-If your component really doesn't need re-rendering, go ahead and split, but don't forgo stateful re-rendering when it would make your code more maintainable.
+> **ProTip:** Don’t over-optimize.
+If your component really doesn’t need rerendering, go ahead and split, but don’t forgo stateful rerendering when it would make your code more maintainable.

 ### Usage

-Marko discovers split components in a similar way to how it discovers an external component class: for example if you have a view named `button.marko`, it will automatically look for `button.component-browser.js`.
+Marko discovers split components similarly to how it discovers an external component class.
+For example, if you have a view named `button.marko`, it will automatically look for `button.component-browser.js`.
 If your view is named `index.marko`, it will look for `component-browser.js` in addition to `index.component-browser.js`.

 ```
 counter/